 - Styling woes: Bootstrap is what might be considered an opinionated framework.
 In other words, it has ideas about layouts, and it makes you work extra hard if you want it to look/behave differently.
 Consider the default CSS breakpoints for screen widths: a medium-sized screen for Bootstrap is one that starts at a device width of 768px.
 And what if you want to target, say, the limit of 600px?
 Well, good luck with that!
 It’s the same with almost every other component in bootstrap: rows and containers have their default padding, buttons have colors and borders that are very tricky to override without a lot of work, and so on.

-Want to master the Bootstrap?
-Check out this online course by Brad Traversy.
+Want to master CSS?
+Check out this Udemy online course.